concinim/wh-acd/index.md

 ### Integration with Natural Language Understanding (Experimental)
 {: #nlu}

-ACD provides integration with the IBM Watson Natural Language Understanding (NLU) service.
-You can use the out of the box models provided by NLU or you can call a custom NLU model and integrate it into your ACD API call.
+{{site.data.keyword.wh-acd_short}} provides integration with the IBM Watson Natural Language Understanding (NLU) service.
+You can use the out of the box models provided by NLU or you can call a custom NLU model and integrate it into your API call.

 For more information, see [NLU](wh-acd?topic=wh-acd-nlu_annotator#nlu_annotator).